OpenMediaVault-Plugin-Developers/installScript/README.md

 ### A detailed guide is available for this script as well
 openmediavault is primarily designed to be used in home environments or small home offices, but is not limited to those scenarios.
 It is a simple and easy to use out-of-the-box solution that everyone can install and administer without needing expert level knowledge of Networking and Storage Systems.

-The openmediavault documentation can be accessed in https://openmediavault.readthedocs.io/en/5.x/new_user_guide/newuserguide.html

-And for the OMV-Extras visit https://wiki.omv-extras.org/
+For the OMV-Extras documentation, visit https://wiki.omv-extras.org/ For the new user guide, visit https://wiki.omv-extras.org/doku.php?id=omv6:new_user_guide

 ### Get help for this script in the forum
 If you got stuck in any part of this script the openmediavault forum will be the place to find a solution https://forum.openmediavault.org/